-We're obsessed with our users, we spend time with our users, and we gain empathy from them.
-We're doing all these things that are about the *human* side of human-computer interaction.
-And it's as if culturally, you know, we try to bring balance to the *number side* of UX. .
-But we have to always keep in mind the number side which represents the ROI side.
-It defines the bottom line of why empathy can create more money or create more conversions, more customer satisfaction, more loyalty, more sell-throughs, and more retention of customers – why that all correlate directly.
+We're obsessed with our users, spend time with them, and gain empathy from them.
+We're doing all these things about the *human* side of human-computer interaction.
+And it's as if, culturally, we try to bring balance to the *number side* of UX. .
+But we have to always keep in mind the number side representing the ROI side.
+It defines the bottom line of why empathy can create more money or create more conversions, more customer satisfaction, more loyalty, more sell-throughs, and more retention of customers – why that all correlates directly.

 These are more enhanced tools that make Google Analytics seem old-school.
-They provide heat maps, conversion paths, funnels, and things like that.
-So, there are many KPI tools that you can start using.
-We'll talk a little bit about some of the techniques that can help you with that.
+They provide heat maps, conversion paths, funnels, etc. So, there are many KPI tools that you can start using.
+We'll talk a bit about some techniques to help you with that.
 So, early-on sensitivity to UX in the dev cycle has reduced the amount of effort by 33–50%.

 So, you can reduce the amount of time you're coding.
-You can also improve some very important measurements inside of realizing the value of your user experience efforts.
+You can also improve some essential measurements by realizing the value of your user experience efforts.
 Many organizations are focusing on *features*.
-So, your development effort is a feature- and functionality-driven.
+So, your development effort is feature- and functionality-driven.
 Seventy percent of projects fail due to a lack of user acceptance.

 How likely will people recommend it if it's a good user experience?
-Roughly 17% and defection rates can go *down* by almost 16%; so, between 14–16% or 17% of improvements.
+Roughly 17% defection rates can go *down* by almost 16%, so between 14–16% or 17% of improvements.
 That's substantial.
 Most companies have to deal with UI issues.
-It used to be – in the '80s and '90s – that you could just throw the UI on at the end.
+It used to be – in the '80s and '90s – that you could throw the UI on at the end.

-Being a tech-based company makes whatever we do revolve around our customers. dKilo's team of UX Researchers, Engineers, and the QA team collaborate to ensure the maximum flexibility and efficiency for the users of our application.
+Being a tech-based company makes whatever we do revolve around our customers. dKilo's team of UX Researchers, Engineers, and the QA team collaborate to ensure maximum flexibility and efficiency for our application users.